 It is our goal to make HLA a positive learning environment for your child.
 In order to ensure that we provide the best possible support for your child during the school day, we ask that you help us by supporting school policies, including those described below.

 HLA has a dress code that encourages a sense of community, respect and a focus on learning.
-The uniform for boys is navy blue pants and white/light blue/royal blue collar shirt.
-For girls, the uniform is the Cookie’s jumper dress and skirt that is blue/white plaid # 76, navy blue pants, and the white/light blue/royal blue collar shirt.
-In addition to this light blue plaid jumper or skirt, we also permit girls to wear solid navy blue skirts, jumpers or pants.
-During inclement weather, girls may wear navy blue pants.
+The uniform for boys is navy blue pants and a white collar shirt.
+For girls, the uniform is white shirt and navy blue pants, solid navy blue jumper or skirt.
 No jeans are permitted.
 We encourage you to always have your child in rubber-soled shoes.

 Entering the Cookie’s online store is just a click away.
 Go to CookiesKids.com.
 Scroll down the page and click on the link to “Login/Sign Up.”
 Enter the HLA school source code: “Heblang”.
 Then click on the HLA link where you can view the HLA custom online store.
 The school uniform for boys may also be found in local stores in the neighborhood.